Click this messge to hide it.

 ALUMINIUM WINDOW CILLS: Our high performance premium windows feature profiled aluminium external cills for durability.
 The modern profile design also allows rainwater to drain away from within the window which prolongs the life of the window and the double glazed units.

-STAINLESS STEEL DOOR THRESHOLD: A weatherproof stainless steel threshold is included to provide sustained access for heavy items such as ride on mowers and motorbikes.
+METAL DOOR THRESHOLD: A weatherproof metal threshold is included to provide sustained access for heavy items such as ride on mowers and motorbikes.
 Without a metal threshold the wooden frame is vulnerable to wear and the elements.
 Over time a metal threshold will extend the effective lifespan of the door.

 LAMINATED DOORS AND WINDOWS: Laminated wood is an engineered structural timber.
 Precisely machined small sections of wood are glued together under high pressure with strong waterproof adhesive.
 After extensive machining the finished piece of timber is barely distinguishable from real wood - it is real wood, but it is stronger and less likely to warp or twist.
 Doors and windows made with laminated timber are less prone to distortion.
 This is because one piece of wood can move erratically while many pieces of wood counteract each other.
 It is rare to find laminated doors and windows specified in a log cabin due to the high production cost.
 This is an important quality feature because in a log cabin the doors and windows are a vital component which is particularly exposed to the elements.
 Laminated timber is also kind to the environment because it uses offcuts and creates less waste.